Heating with Wood

 |Species||Recoverable BTU’s per cord (in millions)|

 In general terms you want to avoid using softwoods for heat.
 They burn too hot and fast, leaving you with a dangerously hot fire at first and not as much as a decent bed of coals an hour later.
-We’ll discuss stove safety later, but just know that a fire that’s too hot can crack the metal or glass of a heating stove and, more importantly, permanently damage a masonry flue.
+We’ll discuss fire safety later, but just know that a fire that’s too hot can crack the metal or glass of a heating stove and, more importantly, permanently damage a masonry flue.
 And burning softwoods puts too much sap and creosote into the chimney which can make your system more prone to a flue fire in the future regardless of whether the flue is masonry or metal.

 The only softwood I use is pine and cedar lumber scraps I cut and split into small pieces for kindling.
 I cut the pieces about six to eight inches long and split to about the thickness of a pocket knife and smaller.
 When I have an available hour or two in the fall of the year I cut my pine and cedar lumber scraps to length on the table saw or with a circular saw.
 Then I sit in the garage or outside under a shade tree and split the kindling with a hatchet.
 I’ve even invited a buddy over, who also heats his home with wood, and we work together at splitting enough kindling for each of us while at the same time shooting the bull.
-I fill a couple five gallon buckets with the pieces and seal with lids.
+I fill a couple five-gallon buckets with the pieces and seal with lids.
 One bucket sits near the furnace at the ready until empty, at which time I replace it with another.
 Two buckets will usually last me through most winters.

 Another use for pine is as a fire starter.
 Sap-rich pine knots can be busted into small pieces and used to ignite kindling.
-Grandma used to keep a dozen or so pencil-sized strips of kindling soaking partially-emerged in a coffee can half filled with lamp oil to use as fire starters in her wood cook stove.
-While I’m a big fan of the traditional ways, I tend to go the more modern route and rely on store bought fire aids.
+Grandma used to keep a dozen or so pencil-sized strips of kindling soaking partially-emerged in a coffee can half filled with lamp oil to use as fire starters in her wood cookstove.
+While I’m a big fan of the traditional ways, I tend to go the more modern route and rely on store-bought fire aids.
 Each fall I buy two boxes of fire starters made of compressed sawdust.
 They come in roughly four-by-eight inch slabs perforated to be broken into smaller squares of about two-by-two inches, and each square will burn for about five minutes – plenty of time to ignite dry kindling and wood.
 I keep the fire starters with my matches and a butane lighter or two in a waterproof Army surplus ammo container that sits beside the furnace.
 In nearly 20 years of heating with wood I’ve never had the fire starters or matches draw moisture inside the sealed box.

 How to Light the Fire

-Any good Boy Scout can name a half dozen designs of stacking tinder, kindling and wood to start a fire.
+Any good Boy Scout can name a half dozen designs of stacking tinder, kindling, and wood to start a fire.
 It’s been a while since I went through Scouts, and even a dozen years since my son was in a troop, but I assume earning one of the badges still requires starting a fire with one match.
 Fortunately starting a simple fire in the heating stove doesn’t require that level of survival skills, but still, using a few proven techniques makes it more of a sure thing.

 Here’s how I do it.
-With all but the first fire of the season (at which time the stove has been completely cleaned following the previous winter) I’m usually dealing with a furnace fire box that contains a bed of ashes.
+With all but the first fire of the season (at which time the stove has been completely cleaned following the previous winter) I’m usually dealing with a furnace firebox that contains a bed of ashes.
 My furnace has a fire grate that holds the wood up well above an ash box with a separate draft and cleaning door below.
 The goal is to build a fire that will burn hot enough but not so hot as to waste fuel.
 To do so I’ll start by using a fire poker to scrape clean a small area of the fire grate, about eight-by-eight inches or so.
 That gives me a good area for the draft to move past the flames.
-The remaining bed of ashes helps nestle the fire wood and cause it to burn slower.
+The remaining bed of ashes helps nestle the firewood and cause it to burn slower.

 On the cleaned grate area I’ll put two fire starter squares down.
 Then I’ll grab a handful of kindling from my bucket and build a simple teepee or lean-to shape over the starter squares, leaving plenty of space between the sticks for air flow.
-I’ll lay a couple regular-sized pieces of firewood down each side of the kindling teepee, and span the gap between the two with a couple smaller pieces of wood hovering above the teepee.
+I’ll lay a couple regular-sized pieces of firewood down each side of the kindling teepee, and span the gap between the two with a couple of smaller pieces of wood hovering above the teepee.
 Now my fire setup is ready to ignite.
 Oftentimes I’ll build the setup in the stove the night before I intend to light the stove.
-The next morning it’s a simple as sticking a match to the fire starter, closing the fire box door and cracking open the draft.
+The next morning it’s a simple as sticking a match to the fire starter, closing the firebox door and cracking open the draft.
 Within minutes the fire will catch up and the stove’s blower will kick on pumping cozy warm air into the house.

 Just like no to woods sharing the same potential BTU’s, not all wood ignites the same either.
-Woods that ignite fair to good include hemlock, ash, white birch, elm and hickory to name a few.
-Wood that is hard to light includes cherry, black locusts, beech, apple, red oak and sugar maple.
+Woods that ignite fair to good include hemlock, ash, white birch, elm, and hickory to name a few.
+Wood that is hard to light includes cherry, black locusts, beech, apple, red oak, and sugar maple.
 As mentioned earlier, not all free things are necessarily gifts.
 I often see ads in the newspaper or on local blogs or hear someone on the radio giving away free wood for the cutting or hauling.
 While that can be a great way to get in the winter’s wood, just realize that if the trees you’re getting for free are sugar maple, apple, beech or some other ornamental “yard” tree it might not be the best option for heating.

 Options for using wood for heat haven’t changed too much in the past 100 years.
 While stoves are not the primarly focus of this article, let’s talk briefly about what’s available.
-Efficiency has improved with newer designs, but we’re still left with the same few options … open fireplace, fireplace insert, free-standing space heater, or a furnace connected to duct work.
+Efficiency has improved with newer designs, but we’re still left with the same few options … open fireplace, fireplace insert, free-standing space heater, or a furnace connected to ductwork.
 Sure there are pellet stoves and multi-fuel combination heaters that burn pellets or corn, but for this article we’re focusing on burning sticks of wood.

 Of those choices, the space you wish to heat will best dictate the heater you choose.
 Homes with basements are great for wood furnaces with attached ductwork.
 Not only does such a system effectively move heat up and through the house by the air in the ducts, but you also can capture some of the residual heat that radiates from the furnace and flue pipe as well to heat the main level floorboards.
 Our home was built in the 1880s and has a thick stone foundation crossing beneath the middle of the house where the original back wall stood.
 I’ve never been a big fan of carrying firewood into the house, so we opted for a wood furnace installed on an attached, glassed-in sun porch.
 We ran the lines through the attic with the ducts in the ceiling.
 It’s not the best situation, but it’s what suits our situation the best.
 Homes with open floor plans or other heat sources with the intention of using wood only as a supplement in one area can be good candidates for free-standing stoves.
 And positioning the stove in the correct area of the home can send heat up a staircase to heat upstairs rooms as well.
 Open fireplaces are romantic (my wife tells me), but nearly any fireplace can benefit from an insert to maximize efficiency.

 For guidelines on locating and installing a wood-burning unit consult your home insurance provider.
-Companies will have mandatory guidelines on setbacks and materials used, and failure to install a wood burning unit the right way could result in having your insurance policy cancelled, or invalidated in the case of a heat-related incident.
+Companies will have mandatory guidelines on setbacks and materials used, and failure to install a wood burning unit the right way could result in having your insurance policy canceled, or invalidated in the case of a heat-related incident.
 And it goes without saying that you should clean the chimney at least once a year, at the start of the heating season, and more often if your system is prone to creosote buildup.
 I have my own brushes and rods and do the chore myself, but even hiring a chimney sweep for an annual cleaning and inspection would still be cost-effective protection against a costly and potentially deadly fire.

-There’s an old saying that “He who cuts his own wood warms himself twice … once when he cuts it, and once when he burns it.”
+There’s an old saying that “He who cuts his own wood warms himself twice… once when he cuts it, and once when he burns it.”
 My research hasn’t revealed who actually made that statement first, but I assure you whoever it was knew something about heating with wood.